encgoo/hackerrank/Graph/README.md

 ### 1.4 Kruskal
 Kruskal is a variance of Union and Find.
 In Union and Find, we don't care about the order of edges.
-We just need to hanle all edges.
+We just need to handle all the edges.

 For Kruskal, now we handle edges with weight.
 So we first sort the edges according to the weight, and then we handle them from low to high.